MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/certificatestore-csp.md

 > My/User is case sensitive.

 <a href="" id="my-system"></a>**My/System**
 Defines the certificate store that contains public key for client certificate.
-This is only used by enterprise server to push down the public key of the client cert.
+It is only used by enterprise server to push down the public key of the client cert.
 The client cert is used by the device to authenticate itself to the enterprise server for device management and enterprise app downloading.

 Supported operation is Get.